German Centre for Orthopaedics

 Leading experts in arthroplasty

-At the German Centre for Orthopaedics, Dr. Eric Röhner and his team have developed concepts to improve the rate of infection and the surgical outcome in knee arthroplasty.
+At the German Centre for Orthopaedics, Dr. Markus Heinecke and his team have developed concepts to improve the rate of infection and the surgical outcome in knee arthroplasty.

 For many years, the German Centre for Orthopaedics at the Waldkliniken Eisenberg has belonged to the pioneers in the field of arthroplasty and is constantly working on achieving even better results.
-In the field of knee arthroplasty, the team led by the managing senior physician Dr. Eric Röhner has set new standards.
+In the field of knee arthroplasty, the team led by the managing senior physician Dr. Markus Heinecke has set new standards.

 The treatment strategies applied in Eisenberg are aimed at infection prophylaxis and improvement of the surgical outcome.
-And the best thing about this: Dr. Eric Röhner and his team have conducted studies to demonstrate that their methods do indeed achieve the desired effects.
+And the best thing about this: Studies have shown that Dr. Markus Heinecke and his team achieve the desired effects with their methods.